Chapter 4: Construction Details, Section 19: Earthwork

 - Any applicable method or combination of methods of compensation may be used to pay for removing slides or slipouts.
 Refer to Section 5-306C, “Methods of Payment,” of this manual for compensation methods.

 - Decide where the contractor should deposit the material resulting from slides and slipouts.
 When practicable, use all the material for embankments or for flattening slopes or contour grading.

 - Take before-and-after photographs of the slide area.

-The engineer responsible for earthwork must review the slope stakes and ensure missing stakes are replaced in accordance with Section 5-1.26, “Construction Surveys,” of the Standard Specifications.
+The engineer responsible for earthwork must review the slope stakes and verify that missing stakes are replaced in accordance with Section 5-1.24, “Construction Surveys,” of the Standard Specifications.
 Also, refer to Section 3-5, “Control of Work,” of this manual and Chapter 12, “Construction Surveys,” in the Surveys Manual for more information on staking.
 In addition, the resident engineer must perform the following steps:

 - Make sufficient measurements to verify the proper start of slopes.

 - Make sufficient spot-checks to verify the correct slope tolerances.